Target-Date Funds Are a Recipe for Mediocrity

 And yet many, many folks are.

-Just this month, the folks at Bank of America declared the traditional portfolio diversification model dead.
+Just recently, the folks at Bank of America declared the traditional portfolio diversification model dead.

 “The relationship between asset classes has changed so much,” its portfolio strategists wrote, “that many investors now buy equities not for future growth but for current income, and buy bonds to participate in price rallies.”